 Although the time involved will vary among individual students based on their existing skills, knowledge, and abilities, a typical three-credit graduate-level course offered in a standard sixteen-week format will generally require nine to twelve (9-12) hours of work each week (including in-class time or the online equivalent, reading, writing, outside research, preparation for in-class activities, et cetera).
 Summer courses generally involve twenty to thirty (20-30) hours of work each week depending on the length of the course.
-In addition, completion of a thesis or two projects should involve 270 hours (or more) of sustained work.
+In addition, completion of a thesis should involve 270 hours (or more) of sustained work, with a project involving 135 hours (or more) of work.